-The easiest way is to get your sticker when you register your car.
+The easiest way is to get your sticker is when you register your car.
 If you have already done so and still do not have a sticker, they are available at the Transfer Station or at Town Hall.
 Proof of residency, such as a recent utility bill, lease or rental agreement, or recent tax bill, and your car registration will be required.
-If you have any questions regarding documentation please contact us at Town Hall or you may refer to the Solid Waste Ordinance, available HERE.
+If you have any questions please call Town Hall or you may refer to the Solid Waste Ordinance, available HERE.